ThinamXx/build-GPT/README.md

 ✅ Implement the MultiHeadAttentionBlock of the model from scratch.
 ✅ Load the GPT-2 model checkpoints from HuggingFace using custom GPT architecture class.
 ✅ Implement the inference script to generate text from the model.
+✅ Implement the data loading pipeline for the model and play with the data.
+☑️ Learn and understand the concept of weight tying in the Transformer model.
 ☑️ Code the training script for GPT-2 model.
 ☑️ Work on optimization and training the model on a example dataset.